-Pagistration January 4-5 and

-Registration March 2-3

-Classes Begin March 6

-Last Day for Drop/Add March 10

-Final Examinations April 29- May 4

-Faculty Grade Rosters Due by 12:00 Noon May 9
+Registration Classes Begin Last Day for Drop/Add Final Examinations Faculty Grade Rosters Due by 5:00 P.M.

-Mission Statement
+Mission Statement December 11

-Stillman College is a liberal arts institution with a historical and formal affiliation with the Presbyterian Church (U.S.A.).
-It is committed to fostering academic excellence, to providing opportunities for diverse populations, and to maintaining a strong tradition of preparing students for leadership and service by fostering experiential learning and community engagement designed to equip and empower Stillman's students and its constituents.
+Stillman College is a liberal arts institution with a historical and formal affiliation with the second Presbyterian Church (U.S.A.).
+It is a monitted to fostering academic excellence, torproviding opportunities for diverse populations?/dhat to maintaining a strong tradition of preparing students for leadership and service by fostering andidates) experiential learning and community 19 engagement designed to equip and reparatory 19 Stillman's students and its constitueats17